ManticoreGamesInc/platform-documentation/src/tutorials/chat_commands_tutorial.md

 The `CREATORS` permission is special.
 It has no `priority` property, only an array of player names.
 These player names are what you would consider to be root admins.
 Any player name in the `names` array will have access to all commands.

-!!! warning "Only add player names to the array that you trust (i.e. co-creators of the game).
+!!! warning "Only add player names to the array that you trust (that is co-creators of the game).
 It is generally a good idea to just have your own name here, and use the `promote` command to promote trusted players to regular admins."

 ```lua
 CREATOR = {